Clinical trials glossary

 Adverse reaction: an unfavourable and unintended side-effect experienced by a clinical trial participant which is directly related to the treatment being administered.

-Blind trial: a clinical trial in which the participants do not know whether they are receiving the intervention being tested or a control treatment/ placebo.
+Blind trial: a clinical trial in which the participants do not know whether they are receiving the intervention being researched or a control treatment / placebo.
 See also double blind trial.

-Chief Investigator: the lead researcher/clinician who has overall responsibility for a clinical trial.
+Chief Investigator (CI): the lead researcher/clinician who has overall responsibility for a clinical trial.

-Comparative / controlled trial: a trial in which an investigational treatment is compared to an existing treatment.
+Comparative / controlled trial: a trial in which a new treatment being investigated for safety and effectiveness is compared to an existing treatment.

 Compassionate use scheme: a treatment option that allows medicines to be accessed by seriously ill patients, before they have been officially approved for use (also known as an expanded access programme).

-Control group: the group of participants in a clinical trial that receives the control treatment (placebo or standard treatment), rather than the investigational treatment.
+Control group: the group of participants in a clinical trial that receives the control treatment (placebo or standard treatment), rather than the new treatment being investigated.

 Data: clinical information about the safety and effectiveness of treatments in a clinical trial.